Follow these guidelines to pay off your loans, bills, and debt—even, or especially—when you're on a tight budget

 Consider how much you should be allocating to spending, saving and debt payoff.
 An industry rule of thumb is the 50/30/20.
 That means you're putting 50 percent of your income to your to needs (home, car, food), 30 percent to wants (Netflix—sorry!), and 20 percent to savings and debt payoff.
 If you're like many of us and want to strive for that little extra, swap the 30 and 20, and put 30 percent of your income to savings and debt payoff, and 20 percent to your wants.
 The choice is yours!

 Depending on your situation, refinancing could be your best bet.
 Many refinance their mortgages or student loans to lower their interest rate, consolidate debt, or shorten the mortgage or loan term—in other words, put extra money in their pockets!
 Cha-Ching! 🤑 But, before you get too excited, know that are things to consider before diving into a mortgage refi or student loan refi head-first.
 For one, just because you're lowering your monthly payment, doesn't mean you're paying less!
 In fact, you could be paying more in interest, as you're extending your loan term.
 Another thing to keep in mind, as it relates to your student loans, is that you don't have to refinance the whole thing; you can refinance parts of your loan.
-(Psst, did you know that, with the 2020 CARES Act, the government is providing student loan forgiveness, where payments could be deferred, at 0% interest, until December 31, 2020?!)
+(Plus, keep in mind you may qualify for the student loan payment pause.
+Check in with the U.S. Department of Education for more up-to-date information.)

 Don't forget about the future